OberlinCollaborativeCodingWinterTerm/winter-term-project-nico_stuart_problems/README.md

 Group Members: Nico Stuart

 Project idea: Work through various coding challenges while acquiring new skills.
 I'm hoping to work on a looser schedule, and just aim to do approximatley 6 hours of work every day.
 I think a reasonable goal to add some structure is to complete one of each of the following challenges every day:
-  Advent of code
+  Advent of Code,
-  Codewars
+  Codewars,
-  Oppen kattis
+  Oppen Kattis,
-  Codeforces
+  Codeforces,
-  Euler Project
+  Euler Project,

 Keep in mind that I'm writing this schedule only after trying Project Euler and Advent of Code, so if one of those is unusually difficult, I may spend longer on those challenges.